asyrul21/docker-compose-test-app/README.md

 5. API Call:
 localhost:49160/vectorfor/?word=hello

-NOTE: this wont work because each container is independent on each other
+NOTE: this wont work because each container is independent on each other, hence API call from express to localhost:56733/GetVector/?sentence=hello is not  possible.
+We need to use Docker Compose.

 ## The Docker Compose file